jhudsl/tidyversecourse/docs/03-tidying.md

 ### Keeping the Order of the Factor Levels: `fct_inorder()`

-Now, if you're not interested in the months being in calendar year order, you can always state that you want the levels to stay in the same order as the data you started with, you simply specify `fct_inorder`.
+Now, if you're not interested in the months being in calendar year order, you can always state that you want the levels to stay in the same order as the data you started with, you simply specify with `fct_inorder()`.

 ```r